February 13, 2024

 “In the heart of Austin, there was a spooky legend about Candle Face, a ghost who, they said, did spooky things to folks who didn’t believe in her.
 But there was a boy named William who thought it was all make-believe.”

 I continued, recounting William’s brave journey into the dark creek where Candle Face was rumored to live.
 The wind blowing across the boat seemed to echo around us as I spoke.
 I described the ghostly figure, a little girl with a face resembling melted candle wax, and William’s fearless declaration, “I don’t believe in you, Candle Face!”
 The ghost wailed, and then it vanished.
-William emerged unscathed, his skepticism unshaken.
+William emerged unscathed.

 My story concluded, and my sons exchanged disappointed glances.
 “Dad, that’s not a scary story,” said my oldest son, crossing his arms.